 4- What are the care guidelines for Double Gauze Fabric?

 I would check with each manufacturer regarding the care of double gauze fabric.
-Just to be safe.
-As a general rule it can be washed in cold water and tumbled dry on low.
-Since it’s used so much for baby items it only makes sense that it’s easy to care for.
-Personally I never had time for anything with special “care” guidelines when my kids were babies!
+To be safe.
+As a general rule, it can be washed in cold water and tumbled dry on low.
+Since it’s used so much for baby items, it only makes sense that it’s easy to care for.
+Personally, I never had time for anything with special “care” guidelines when my kids were babies!

 I hope that give you a brief overview of double gauze fabric.
 I hope that you’ll branch out and give it a shot.
 You may just love it!